-7.3.7 Variance Control Register (VAR_CTRL), Page 2, address 1Ah
+7.3.7 Variance Control Register (VAR\CTRL), Page 2, address 1Ah

-The Variance Control and Data Registers provide control and status for the Cable Signal Quality Estimation function.
+道 说 DRAME Controls in the cable signal Quality Estimation function.
+The Cable Signal Quality Estimation function.
 The Cable Signal Quality Estimation allows a simple method of determining an approximate Signal-to-Noise Ratio for the 100Mb receiver.
 This register contains the programmable controls and status bits for the variance computation, which can be used to make a simple Signal-to-Noise Ratio estimation.